Have you read Steven Covey’s The 7 Habits of Highly Effective People? Do you remember the “4 Quadrants?”

-Of course, most of these people are, by definition, not “leaders.”
-I would say, though, that in the church one high-level leader that does spend much of their time in “Quadrant 1” is the Executive Pastor.
+Of course, many of these people are, by definition, not “leaders.”
+However, I would say that in the church, one high-level leader who spends much of their time in “Quadrant 1” is the Executive Pastor.
 I know it sounds crazy, but at least up to a certain level of attendance, the church can’t afford the support staff needed to handle the stuff that must be done today, this week, this month.

-The senior pastor is able to spend almost all of their time in “Quadrant 2,” thanks to their executive pastor.
-Nice!
+The senior pastor can spend almost all of their time in “Quadrant 2,” thanks to their executive pastor.